 198130006 – Female pelvic inflammatory disease

-- Ectopic pregnancy – A pregnancy test should be performed.
+- – A pregnancy test should be performed.

-- Appendicitis – Ultrasound or other imaging of the appendix may be helpful.
+- – Ultrasound or other imaging of the appendix may be helpful.

-- Rupture or torsion of an ovarian cyst – Ultrasound of the ovaries may be helpful.
+- Rupture or of an – Ultrasound of the ovaries may be helpful.

-- Irritable bowel syndrome – Abdominal pain may be more generalized, and constipation and/or diarrhea is a more prominent feature.
+- – Abdominal pain may be more generalized, and constipation and/or diarrhea is a more prominent feature.

-- Acute cystitis – Check urinalysis / urine culture, as this may also cause pain with bimanual exam.
+- Acute – Check urinalysis / urine culture, as this may also cause pain with bimanual examination.